gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-12-01-What-Is-a-Tensor-A-Practical-Guide-for-AI-Engineers.md

 date: "2025-12-01T06:31:30+00:00"
 author: "gp"
 layout: "post"
-image: "/content/2025/12/tensor1.png"
+image: "/content/2025/12/tensor2.jpg"
 categories: [Tensor, PyTorch, NumPy, Deep Learning, GPU]
 published: true
 mermaid: true
 ---

-When people hear about deep learning, they quickly encounter the word **tensor**.
+When dealing with deep learning, we quickly encounter the word **tensor**.
 But what exactly is a tensor?
 Is it just a fancy name for an array?
 A mathematical object from physics?
 Both?

 This guide takes you on a journey from intuitive understanding to practical implementation.
 We'll explore tensors through four lenses: